UraraReika/jet-woo-builder-products-grid-custom-fields/README.md

 ### Products Grid widget
 All you need to do is activate the plugin.
-Then open plugin folder and inside you will see jet-woo-builder folder copy this folder and paste to your child theme.
+Then open plugin folder and inside you will see `jet-woo-builder` folder copy it and paste to your child theme.